Key Google Analytics metrics to track your SEO success

 Bounce rate shows the percentage of sessions during which the visitor leaves the site without interacting with it.
-It’s a very good indication for how website’s content is relevant for the visitor, and is also useful determining which channel brings higher quality traffic.
+It’s a very good indication for how the website’s content is relevant for the visitor and is also useful in determining which channel brings higher quality traffic.

 This is one metric that you want to keep low.

 One key traffic that is important in SEO reports is organic traffic.
 But it is equally important to compare it to other traffic and general trendline.

 Organic traffic (and comparing it to the trendline)